Richard A. Newman

 In the municipal finance area, Richard has, among other things, represented the first non-hospital, non-university nonprofit to achieve an investment-grade rating (the Association of American Medical Colleges) in numerous real estate and bond financing matters; the first conduit borrower to use tax exempt bonds issued by the District of Columbia; and the borrower in the largest new money 501(c)(3) issuance then having been reported.

 Richard is a former general counsel to The Wolf Trap Foundation for the Performing Arts, The AIA Legacy Foundation, and Discovery Create Children's Museum.
 He is a member of the board of The Arena Stage and The Washington Hebrew Congregation.

 Before joining Arent Fox, Richard worked for the US Department of Housing and Urban Development’s Office of General Counsel, and was affiliated with two prominent firms in the Washington, DC area.

 Richard is a member of the National Association of Bond Lawyers and a Fellow of the American College of Real Estate Lawyers.

 Publications, Presentations & Recognitions

 Richard was recognized as a leading real estate lawyer in Washington, DC by Chambers USA from 2006-present, and by American Lawyer.
+He is also recognized as a Leading Lawyer by Legal 500 US (2019).
 He was also selected by Super Lawyers magazine as a leading real estate lawyer since 2011.
 Richard was named a "top lawyer" in real estate by Washingtonian magazine's biennial list and he was listed in The Best Lawyers in America.

 Richard speaks regularly on issues related to the intersection of tax, real estate, and finance.

 Richard's recent publications include:

 - "Tax-Free Exchanges of Debt-Financed Property by Tax-Exempt Organizations," Taxation of Exempts; May/Jun 2017

 Life Beyond the Law